geographiclib/geographiclib/GeographicLib/00README.txt

     gauss-krueger-convergence-scale.{png,pdf} -- Fig. 5
     thompson-tm-graticule.{png,pdf} -- Fig. 6

-This is the 2009-07 version of the library.
+This is the 2009-08 version of the library.

+Changes between 2009-08 and 2009-07 versions:

+  * Add GeographicLib::CassiniSoldner class and EquidistantTest utility.

+  * Fix bug in GeographicLib::Geodesic::Inverse where NaNs were sometimes returned.

+  * INCOMPATIBLE CHANGE: AzimuthalEquidistant now returns the reciprocal of the azimuthal scale instead of the reduced length.

+  * Add -n option to GeoConvert.

 Changes between 2009-07 and 2009-06 versions: